Scott Arfield: Charlotte FC

 In June 2023, Arfield joined Major League Soccer club Charlotte FC on a contract through the end of 2024, with an option for 2025.
 He made his debut for his new club on 5 July, as a substitute against New York City FC.
 Arfield scored his first goal for Charlotte on 29 July, netting the third goal in an eventual 4-1 victory against Necaxa in the 2023 Leagues Cup.

 Bolton Wanderers

 On 12 July 2024, Arfield signed a one-year contract with EFL League One club Bolton Wanderers and made his debut on 10 August in a 2-1 victory at Leyton Orient.

 Return to Falkirk

 On 3 February 2025, 15 years after originally departing the club, Arfield returned to Falkirk on a six month deal with the option of a further year.
 Five days later he scored 45 seconds into his return debut, a Scottish Championship fixture against Partick Thistle, and went on to complete a hat-trick as Falkirk won 5–2.
+In December 2025, Arfield departed Falkirk F.C. at his own request.

+Livingston

+In January 2026, on his own request, Arfield moved to Livingston on a short term contract until the end of the 2025/2026 season.
+He was appointed interim manager on 7 May 2026, following the resignation of Marvin Bartley for the final three matches of the season.
+Following the end of the season, Arfield left the club at the conclusion of his contract.